 In this guide, we will teach you the best and proper way to anchor your battle ropes.
-While these mad-looking equipment (and the equally fierce fitness enthusiasts who use them) can get quite intimidating, anyone can spice up their workout sessions with battle ropes.
+While this piece of mad-looking equipment (and the equally fierce fitness enthusiasts who use them) can appear intimidating, anyone can spice up their workout sessions with battle ropes.

 Want to condition your body?
 Burn calories pronto?
 Or perhaps you’d love a fun way to tone muscles?
 Say no more.